 - Eliminating the first step of the Batson procedure.
 When a party objects that opposing counsel exercised a peremptory challenge in violation of the statute, opposing counsel must state the reasons.

 - Eliminating the requirement that the party objecting to the peremptory challenge prove the strike was based on intentional discrimination.
-Instead, the court, acting as an objection observer—aware of the role implicit implicit, institutional, and unconscious bias has played in the discriminatory exclusion of jurors in California—determines whether race, ethnicity, gender, gender identity, sexual orientation, national origin, or religious affiliation was a factor in the exercise of the strike.
+Instead, the court, acting as an objective observer—aware of the role implicit, institutional, and unconscious bias has played in the discriminatory exclusion of jurors in California—determines whether there is a substantial likelihood that race, ethnicity, gender, gender identity, sexual orientation, national origin, or religious affiliation was a factor in the exercise of the strike.

 - Creating a presumption that reasons historically associated with improper discrimination are presumptively invalid.
-These reasons include expressing a distrust of law enforcement or the criminal legal system; the juror’s neighborhood; or the juror’s unemployment or underemployment.
+These reasons include expressing a distrust of law enforcement or the criminal legal system; the juror’s neighborhood; dress, attire, or personal appearance; or the juror’s unemployment or underemployment.